maxsolomonhenry/lucidkaraoke/README.md

 I've prepared a few thoughts below on how I might approach this problem.

 __Lucid Karaoke__: As a proof of concept, I've also started building out a JUCE prototype that allows the user to sing along to a fully mixed music track, then replace the voice of the singer with their own.
-See the github repo for the codebase, (work in progress).
+See the github repo for the codebase (work in progress).
 * https://github.com/maxsolomonhenry/lucidkaraoke

 ## Problem Statement (High Level)